-Common sites for erythrasma are armpits, groin and between the toes.
-Intergluteal fold, submammary, and periumbilical skin may also be affected.
-Widespread infections are associated with diabetes mellitus.
+The common sites for erythrasma are armpits, groin and between the toes.
+The intergluteal fold, submammary, and periumbilical skin may also be affected.
+Widespread infections are most often associated with diabetes mellitus.

-Erythrasma is classified into 3 types according to location.
+Erythrasma is classified into three types according to location.

-- Interdigital erythrasma: between 3rd, 4th and 5th toe web spaces
+- Interdigital erythrasma: between the 3rd, 4th and 5th toe web spaces

-- Intertriginous erythrasma: in armpits, groin, under the breasts and umbilicus
+- Intertriginous erythrasma: in the armpits, groin, under the breasts and umbilicus

 - Generalised/disciform erythrasma: on the trunk

 See more images of erythrasma.

 What are the complications of erythrasma?